One of the biggest concerns around psychedelics is the long-term effects on the brain.

 So, if we get past the initial scare of LSD, what are the ACTUAL effects of LSD on the brain?

-In this article, I will break it down into three parts – the general effects of LSD (basically, the laymen’s version of what LSD does to the brain), the science-y breakdown of LSD’s effects, and the possible long-term effects of LSD.
+In this article, I will break it down into three parts – the general effects of LSD (basically, the layman’s version of what LSD does to the brain), the science-y breakdown of LSD’s effects, and the possible long-term effects of LSD.

 Recently, researchers at the Beckley Foundation began research on the specific effects of LSD on the brain.
 The research is led by a group of neuroscientists at the Imperial College of London.
 They raised money for the research through a crowd-funded campaign.